St Peter's Church, Prestbury

 St Peter's Church is the parish church of Prestbury, Cheshire, England.
 It is probably the fourth church on the site.
 The third, the Norman Chapel, stands in the churchyard.
-The church is recorded in the National Heritage List for England as a designated Grade I listed building.
+The church is recorded in the National Heritage List for England (NHLE) as a designated Grade I listed building.
 The Norman Chapel, the lychgate and west wall, the Hearse House, and the sundial in the churchyard are listed at Grade II.
-It is a Church of England parish church in the diocese of Chester, the archdeaconry of Macclesfield, and the deanery of Macclesfield.
+It is a Church of England parish church in the Diocese of Chester, the archdeaconry of Macclesfield, and the deanery of Macclesfield.

 History

 There is compelling evidence that there was a church at Prestbury ("priest’s enclosure") in the Anglo-Saxon era.
-After the Norman conquest of England, the church, probably the second on the site, came into the possession of the powerful baron Hugh Kyvelioc who gave it to the Abbey of St Werburgh in 1170–1173.
+After the Norman Conquest of England, the church, probably the second on the site, came into the possession of the powerful baron Hugh Kyvelioc who gave it to the Abbey of St Werburgh in 1170–1173.

 The monks demolished the Anglo-Saxon church and built what is now called the Norman Chapel.
 The chapel served as a place of worship for the vast Parish of Prestbury until after Magna Carta and the deaths of King John and Pope Innocent III in 1216.

 In 1220, the monks, supported by the Davenports of Marton (and later Henbury), the Piggots of Butley and the family de Corona (predecessors of the Leghs of Adlington) started to build what became the chancel and nave of the present church.
 Rather than incorporate the chapel into the new building, as was often done, they left it in the churchyard.
 Sometime later, it was given to the Davenports for use as a place of burial and perhaps as a private chapel.

 During the next three centuries, the church was enlarged and the tower was erected.
 As a Roman Catholic church, worship in Latin was conducted at the high altar behind the rood screen.
 Rich vestments and ornaments were in use.

 With the dissolution of the monasteries, the Abbey of St Werburgh ceased to exist.
 The newly created Diocese of Chester (1541) administered Prestbury until Sir Richard Cotton purchased the manor and advowson in 1547.
 A few years afterwards, in 1580, Thomas Legh of Adlington acquired the manor and advowson and became Lay Rector of Prestbury.
 The Legh family has held the manor and advowson of Prestbury ever since.